igormiguell/APatchDocs/docs/rescue-bootloop.md

 - Pressing Volume down button

 After **holding down the power button until the screen turns on, continuously press and release it until the first screen lights up**.
-This way, the integrated Safe Mode of APatch will be activated, and all modules will be disabled.
+This way, the built-in Safe Mode of APatch will be activated, and all modules will be disabled.

 :::info
 APatch has a wide range of detection for volume buttons.
-Even if the `post-fs` phase has been executed, APatch will revert any changes made to it if it detects a signal from Safe Mode.
+Even if the `post-fs` phase has been executed, APatch will revert any changes made during it if a signal from Safe Mode is detected.

 In other words, this check occurs before `sys.boot_completed=1`.
 :::